ScalarSoftware/blog/_posts/2019-03-15-why-most-companies-dont-need-kubernetes.md

 ### Kubernetes is hard to secure

 Securing a cluster is a complex task that requires a special set of expertise.
-Kubernetes has a lot of gotchas when it comes to security so I would suggest using something that’s simpler to secure.
+Kubernetes has a lot of gotchas when it comes to security so I would suggest using something that’s easier to secure.

 ### Kubernetes introduces overhead